On this page

 Better oversight of the effectiveness of controls was a key benefit, crucial for projects designed with the objective to save lives on Victoria’s roads.
 The process also led to better sharing of knowledge and information across the transport sector, and contributed to the discovery of risks that had not be considered up till then—such as the potential impacts of the emerging ride-share market on the wider transport system.

-Other public sector organisations in the portfolio also evaluated their risk appetite and processes to make them consistent with the process, and the whole transport sector mapped out a process for identifying sector-wide risk.
+Other public sector organisations in the portfolio also evaluated their risk appetite and processes to make them consistent with the state significant and shared risk management process [PDF, 439KB], and the whole transport sector mapped out a process for identifying sector-wide risk.

-And, finally, the agency’s pioneering work put in play what were then new requirements in the VGRMF, and became the foundation for VMIA’s position on managing shared and state-significant risk.
+And, finally, the agency’s pioneering work put in play what were then new requirements in the Victorian Government Risk Management Framework (VGRMF), and became the foundation for VMIA’s position on managing shared and state-significant risk.